thacherT1D/new-angular-curriculum/Unit-2/11-custom-directives-part2.md

 When the user hovers over the square, the cursor should change to a pointer, and when the user clicks, a random number between 1 and 6 should display.

 Use a custom directive for the die, and include a controller for your directive which encapsulates the logic of generating the random number.
 Include a `link` method to handle all DOM manipulation.
 Note: you should not have a `controllers.js` file for this exercise!
-(Or if you do, it shouldn't have any code in it!)

 **Bonus** Use images rather than numbers, so that it looks like an actual die!
 **Bonus** Keep track of how many times each value occurs in a table that's displayed to the user.